plink-plonk-studio/meson_wrap_godot_cpp/README.md

 # Godot CPP Meson Wrapper

-## WHy not use the WrapDB version?
+## Why not use the WrapDB version?

 We provide additional patching to allow an extension to be built as an engine module as well.